The impact of housing affordability on families

 Economic opportunity: Ending the cycle

-“Addressing housing affordability is the most cost-effective way of lifting people out of poverty, for reducing childhood poverty and increasing economic mobility,” says Sarah Mickelson, senior director of public policy at the National Low Income Housing Coalition.
+“Addressing housing affordability is the most cost-effective way of lifting people out of poverty, for reducing childhood poverty and increasing economic mobility,” says Sarah Saadian, senior vice president of public policy and field organizing at the National Low Income Housing Coalition.

-“There are broad, long-term effects to affordable housing,” says Mickelson.
+“There are broad, long-term effects to affordable housing,” says Saadian.
 “People who are affordably housed earn more over their lifetime, they live longer, their children do better in school.”

-These outcomes not only reduce existing poverty, she says, but can help end the cycle of intergenerational poverty inside a family that unstable and unaffordable housing can perpetuate.
+These outcomes not only reduce existing poverty, she says, but can help end the cycle of intergenerational poverty that unstable and unaffordable housing can perpetuate.

 Health: Determined by zip code

 “If your housing is unaffordable, you then struggle with having to make tradeoffs.
 We know the stress of those tradeoffs is toxic for parents.
-It is toxic for kids,” says Dr. Megan Sandel, associate professor of pediatrics at the Boston University School of Medicine and an associate professor of environmental health at the Boston University School of Public Health.
+It is toxic for kids,” says Dr. Megan Sandel, associate professor of pediatrics and of environmental health at Boston University.

 This stress can manifest itself in both mental and physical health concerns, she says.
 “Having to make those tradeoffs or worry about making next month’s rent can have huge implications in terms of high blood pressure, diabetes, heart disease, depression and other mental health illness.”

-When a formerly cost-burdened family no longer has to divert money that could pay for health care to cover monthly housing costs, they can spend more up front for preventative care and less on expensive emergency care later.
-What's more, leaving behind the stress of unaffordable rent or poor living conditions can lead to improved health for families.
+When a formerly cost-burdened family no longer has to cover oppressive monthly housing costs, they can afford more preventative care and spend less on expensive emergency care.
+What’s more, leaving behind the stress of unaffordable rent or poor living conditions can lead to improved health for families.

 Stability: Child development and education